Assembly & Operation

-All together, the work performed at the PUPS and the LMJ laser halls involved a team of 35 staff (20 ALSYOM permanent employees and 15 sub-contractor employees).
+All together, the work performed at the PUPS and the LMJ laser halls involved a team of 35 staff members (20 ALSYOM permanent employees and 15 sub-contractor employees).

 Assembly of the XFEL Cryomodules

 XFEL is a research facility under construction in Hamburg.
 It will generate extremely intense X-ray flashes (109 times stronger than the best conventional sources).
 To achieve this, bunches of electrons are accelerated to high energies and then directed through special magnet arrangements.
-The total length of the facility is 3.4 km, including a 2.1 km accelerator consisting of 800 superconducting RF cavities, grouped in 100 cryomodules.
+The total length of the facility is 3.4 km, including a 2.1 km accelerator consisting of 800 superconducting RF cavities, grouped into 100 cryomodules.

 CEA is responsible for cryomodule assembly.
 Major components (cavities, couplers, vacuum vessels, thermal shields), supplied by various partners, are assembled into cryomodules at a dedicated facility built for this type of work in Saclay (France).
-Alsyom has been awarded the contract to operate this facility and to manufacture the modules following procedures defined by CEA and DESY (Hamburg).
+ALSYMEX has been awarded the contract to operate this facility and to manufacture the modules following procedures defined by CEA and DESY (Hamburg).